PEtab-dev/PEtab/doc/v2/documentation_data_format.rst

 - (optional) A condition file specifying model inputs and condition-specific parameters [TSV]

-- (optional) A timecourses file, which describes a sequence of different experimental conditions that are applied to the model [TSV]
+- (optional) An experiments file, which describes a sequence of different experimental conditions that are applied to the model [TSV]

 - An observable file specifying the observation model [TSV]